 Topical treatments are conveniently applied at home are generally more affordable.
 However, there are so many products on the market these days.

-Amaira is the #1 product we recommend on this website for reducing the appearance of age spots.
+Amaira is the #1 product we recommend for reducing the appearance of age spots.

 The main active ingredients in Amaira Lightening Serum are Mulberry Leaf Extract, Glycolic Acid and Kojic Acid, which is developed from rice and mushrooms.
 One of the most important ingredients, The Dendrobium Phalaenopsis Flower, is listed in the top 50 fundamental Chinese herbs.
 Its proven medicinal properties have made this extract one of the best moisturizing agents in the world.